-The Chinese are subjected to strong parental pressure towards their success in their studies from a very young age.
+The Chinese are subjected to strong parental pressure toward success in their studies from a very young age.
 They must join the best school, have the best grades, and attend evening classes… All of this to get the best job and of course, the best salary.
 The demanding nature of these “tiger moms” has even encouraged the development of online education and the democratization of training programs in China.
 So that their children can benefit from all kinds of knowledge, even classes taught by teachers on the other side of the world.
 However, when it comes to real professional skills, not just intellectual, training is harder to find.
 The Chinese are mostly banking on diplomas.

 Yet the competition is tough in the job market in China.
-But professional training remains almost non-existent.
+But professional training remains almost nonexistent.
 Many Chinese people have to train abroad to benefit from specialized skills.
 So whatever your field of activity, pastry, hospitality, interior design, or bartending … a market is waiting for you in China!

 There are many internal migrations in China.
 While the country has grown very rapidly, this modernization has not affected the whole country.
 Only coastal regions have benefited and the rest of China remains poorer and underdeveloped.
 Many Chinese cross the country to settle in the big cities and find a job.
 It is therefore in these that it is necessary to propose your services.
 Shanghai, Beijing, Guangzhou, Shenzhen, Chengdu…

 The Chinese love to eat!
 The meal is a very important moment for them because it is a moment of sharing which can sometimes last several hours.

 In the big megacities of China, millionaires are very numerous.
 China is also the country with the most millionaires in the world, ahead of the United States.
 Regarding food, the pinnacle of luxury is foreign cuisine.
 There are many restaurants for this high-end clientele.
 But very little training for future employees of these!